HumanAssisted/JACS/README.md

 # JACS

 Welcome to JACS.
 JSON Agent Communication Standard.

-** NOTE: Current version 0.2.5 *ALPHA* .

-The JACS documents enable more trusted data sharing between AI agents and Human UIs.
+JACS documents enable more trusted data sharing between AI agents and Human UIs.

+** NOTE: Current version 0.2.6 *ALPHA* .

 JACS is a JSON document format for creating secure, verifiable documents that AI agents, ML pipelines, SaaS services, and UIs can exchange and process.
 The goal of JACS is to ensure that these documents remain unchanged (immutable), produce the same verification result every time (idempotent), and can be used flexibly by software.

 With JACS, data can be securely stored or shared, and different versions of the data can be tracked.
 One of the key features of JACS is its ability to provide instant verification of document ownership.
 Each version of a JACS document is signed with a unique digital signature, allowing an AI agent to prove its data claims.
 This enables trusted interactions between agents and provides flexibility in how documents are versioned and exchanged.
 Any person or software can modify a doc, but only agents with the private key can sign new versions, and only holders of the public key can verify.

 JACS also provides standardization for agreement between agents.
 While each document will only have been modified by one agent, any agent can create a new version.
-Knowing that other agents agree is critical infrastructure for sharing tasks.
+With a JACS document, one can guarantee that other agents agree to new versions is critical infrastructure for sharing tasks.

-Decentralized but trusted data sharing is key to building the apps of the future.
 Use JACS as is, embed in other projects or libraries, commercial or otherwise.

 ## Basic use cases